 This takes many forms: figurative or abstract, expressive or distanced.
 Relief pieces are contrasted with each other.
 Rooms devoted to Joan Mitchell, Alex Katz, Gerhard Richter, Ettore Spalletti, Yayoi Kusama and Jesús Rafael Soto alternate with thematic collections on abstraction, space and colour.
 The hanging shows the ways in which painting never ceases to reinvent itself and transgress its own rules, drawing on current techniques for reproduction.

 Since its inauguration in 2014, the Fondation has regularly presented a choice of works from the Collection.
 The first hangings were designed according to the themes of the collection: Contemplation, Expressionis, Popism, and Music/Sound (2014-2016).
 Exhibitions have subsequently been shown in the context of specific events, dedicated to China (2016) and Africa (2017).
-Finally, the collection has been approached from a thematic angle, questioning the place of Mankind in the living world, in the exhibition “Au diapason du monde” (2018).
+Finally, the collection has been approached from a thematic angle, questioning the place of Mankind in the living world, in the exhibition “In tune with the world” (2018).

-By presenting this exhibitions simultaneously with The Courtauld Collection: A Vision for Impressionism, the Fondation reiterates its will to anchor its commitment to current creation in an historical perspective.
+By presenting this exhibitions simultaneously with The Courtauld Collection: A Vision for Impressionism (20 Februrary to 17 June 2019), the Fondation reiterates its will to anchor its commitment to current creation in an historical perspective.